Nasal valve surgery

 How can I choose the best surgeon for my nasal valve surgery?

-Because nasal valve surgery can affect both the nose’s function and its appearance, the ideal facial plastic surgeon in NYC to perform the procedure is seasoned in both cosmetic and reconstructive techniques.
+Because nasal valve surgery can affect both the nose’s function and its appearance, the ideal facial plastic surgeon to perform the procedure is seasoned in both cosmetic and reconstructive techniques.
 Dr. Kwak holds a prestigious double certification in both otolaryngology and facial plastic surgery, giving him thorough insight into these delicate and complex areas of the body.

 In addition to his elite expertise and aesthetic artistry, Dr. Kwak is a gifted communicator.
 He has a knack for setting all patients at ease, no matter how anxious they may feel upon embarking on their surgical journey.
 During an initial consultation, Dr. Kwak examines the client’s medical records, prior surgeries, current medications, and determines the best path for a full recovery from chronic breathing troubles.
 In cases where more than one procedure is required, such as a revision rhinoplasty or septoplasty, Dr. Kwak will also outline the details of these surgeries and present a clear, transparent roadmap of what to expect at every juncture.Get Started